tutorcruncher/timecruncher/site/_posts/2014-02-12-tuition-desk-a-revolutionary-online-tutoring-platform.md

 ### Tell us a bit about the concept of your business:

-What do we do? \- “We connect STUDENTS with AFFORDABLE online QUALITY TUTORS who help them achieve HIGHER GRADES” Why do we do it? \- “We BELIEVE tutoring should be ACCESSIBLE, AFFORDABLE and FUN” How do we do it? \- “By providing a SECURE, EASY TO USE, globally ACCESSIBLE ONLINE tutoring PLATFORM” ** What lead you to start an online business?
+What do we do? \- "We connect STUDENTS with AFFORDABLE online QUALITY TUTORS who help them achieve HIGHER GRADES" Why do we do it? \- "We BELIEVE tutoring should be ACCESSIBLE, AFFORDABLE and FUN" How do we do it? \- "By providing a SECURE, EASY TO USE, globally ACCESSIBLE ONLINE tutoring PLATFORM" ** What lead you to start an online business?
 Where did you get the idea from? ** I have extensive experience working within the blue chip technology companies.
 My expertise has mainly been around managing the self-service based online